 Stinging nettle has fine hairs on the leaves and stems that contain irritating chemicals, which are released when the plant comes in contact with the skin.
 The hairs, or spines, of the stinging nettle are normally very painful to the touch.
 When they come into contact with a painful area of the body, however, they can actually decrease the original pain.
-Scientists think nettle does this by reducing levels of inflammatory chemicals in the body, and by interfering with the way the body transmits pain signals.
+Scientists think nettle does this by reducing levels of inflammatory chemicals in the body, and by interfering with the way the body transmits pain signals.General Uses

 Stinging nettle has been used for hundreds of years to treat painful muscles and joints, eczema, arthritis, gout, and anemia.
-Today, many people use it to treat urinary problems during the early stages of an enlarged prostate (called benign prostatic hyperplasia or BPH), for urinary tract infections, for hay fever (allergic rhinitis), or in compresses or creams for treating joint pain, sprains and strains, tendonitis, and insect bites.
+Today, many people use it to treat urinary problems during the early stages of an enlarged prostate (called benign prostatic hyperplasia or BPH).
+It is also used for urinary tract infections, hay fever (allergic rhinitis), or in compresses or creams for treating joint pain, sprains and strains, tendonitis, and insect bites.Benign Prostatic Hyperplasia (BPH)

 Stinging nettle root is used widely in Europe to treat BPH.
-Studies in people suggest that stinging nettle, in combination with other herbs (especially saw palmetto), may be effective at relieving symptoms, such as reduced urinary flow, incomplete emptying of the bladder, post urination dripping, and the constant urge to urinate.
+Studies in people suggest that stinging nettle, in combination with other herbs (especially saw palmetto), may be effective at relieving symptoms such as reduced urinary flow, incomplete emptying of the bladder, post urination dripping, and the constant urge to urinate.
 These symptoms are caused by the enlarged prostate gland pressing on the urethra (the tube that empties urine from the bladder).
-Laboratory studies have shown stinging nettle to be comparable to finasteride (a medication commonly prescribed for BPH) in slowing the growth of certain prostate cells.
+Some studies suggest that stinging nettle is comparable to finasteride (a medication commonly prescribed for BPH) in slowing the growth of certain prostate cells.
 However, unlike finasteride, the herb does not decrease prostate size.
 Scientists aren't sure why nettle root reduces symptoms.
 It may be because it contains chemicals that affect hormones (including testosterone and estrogen), or because it acts directly on prostate cells.
-It is important to work with a doctor to treat BPH, and to make sure you have a proper diagnosis to rule out prostate cancer.
+It is important to work with a doctor to treat BPH, and to make sure you have a proper diagnosis to rule out prostate cancer.Osteoarthritis

-The leaves and stems of nettle have been used historically to treat arthritis and for sore muscles.
-Studies have been small and not conclusive, but they do suggest that some people find relief from joint pain by applying nettle leaf topically to the painful area.
-A few other studies show that taking an oral extract of stinging nettle, along with nonsteroidal anti-inflammatory drugs (NSAIDs), allowed people to reduce their NSAID dose.
+The leaves and stems of nettle have been used historically to treat arthritis and relieve sore muscles.
+While studies have been small, they suggest that some people find relief from joint pain by applying nettle leaf topically to the painful area.
+Other studies show that taking an oral extract of stinging nettle, along with nonsteroidal anti-inflammatory drugs (NSAIDs), helps people reduce their NSAID dose.Hay fever

 One preliminary human study suggested that nettle capsules helped reduce sneezing and itching in people with hay fever.
+In another study, 57% of patients rated nettles as effective in relieving allergies, and 48% said that nettles were more effective than allergy medications they had used previously.
 Researchers think that may be due to nettle's ability to reduce the amount of histamine the body produces in response to an allergen.
-More studies are needed to confirm nettle's antihistamine properties, however.
-Some doctors recommend taking a freeze dried preparation of stinging nettle well before hay fever season starts.
+More studies are needed to confirm nettle's antihistamine properties.
+Some doctors recommend taking a freeze-dried preparation of stinging nettle well before hay fever season starts.Other

 What's It Made Of?